guruyaya/pace2pace/README.md

 ## TODO
 1. Create a Python implementation of the server side authentication process
+2. Create a web2py login sceme, and a basic Chrome addon
-2. Create a JAVA implementation of the server side authentication process
+3. Create a JAVA implementation of the server side authentication process
-3. Create a separate project as a web service that will allow Simple Pace2Pace auth pages
+4. Create a separate project as a web service that will allow Simple Pace2Pace auth pages
-4. Defining issues of page validation by other user, and revoking keys when compremised.
+5. Defining issues of page validation by other user, and revoking keys when compremised.